twudat/repository.StreamFreedom/README.md

 near the location of changes

-The XXX-O-DUS plugin has code added to override some menu options The new menu has some additional finctionality and some better version information
+The XXX-O-DUS plugin has code added to override some menu options.
+The new menu has some additional finctionality and some better version information.

-Enjoy
+Enjoy!